merapano/merapano.github.io/categories.md

 # Categories

-カテゴリー別です。

-{% for categoy in site.categories %}
+{% for category in site.categories %}
 <a href="{{ category[0] | prepend: "#" }}">{{ category[0] | prepend: " | "}}</a>{% endfor %}

 -----